Car-free island, Victorian charm, and a real Great Lakes overnight escape

 The shoreline ride is not filler.
 It is one of the strongest reasons to stay long enough to do the island properly.

 Mackinac Island gets flattened into day-trip blur too often.
-The real planning questions are where to stay, how much to center bikes, whether the island deserves an overnight, and how to make the no-car setup feel charming instead of inconvenient.
+The real planning questions are where to stay, how much to center bikes, whether the island works better with an overnight, and how to make the no-car setup feel charming instead of inconvenient.

 Horse carriage on Mackinac Island

-The car-free rhythm is the real planning challenge
+The car-free rhythm is part of the charm

 Read the car-free guide →